eclipse-hono/hono/site/documentation/content/admin-guide/file-based-device-registry-config.md

 created from it.

 {{% notice info %}}
-The file based device registry has been deprecated and will be removed in a future version of Hono.
+The file based device registry has been removed in Hono 2.0.0.
 Please use the [Mongo DB]({{< relref "mongodb-device-registry-config" >}}) or [JDBC based registry]({{< relref "jdbc-device-registry-config" >}}) implementations instead.
 The JDBC based registry can be configured to use an H2 database in either *embedded* or *in-memory* mode.
 The former can be used to persist